 A Design and Dissemination Studio (DDS) is an innovative strategy where communities participate in the design of research and then help interpret and disseminate the results.
 The DDS process makes research more community-centered, culturally-relevant, and accessible to those who will most benefit from the findings in order to close the gap between research and communities.

 The RTT Collaborative’s Annual Scholarly Intensive for Rural Programs has incorporated a DDS as part of this annual event.

 The objectives of a DDS are to:

 - Strengthen research proposals

-- Community of practice engagement through an in-person review of a new research proposal, early results of research, or a completed study
+- Community of practice engagement then occurs on the day of the DDS through an in-person interaction around a new research proposal, early results of research, or a completed study

 * The Rural PREP DDS process was adapted from a strategy used in Clinical Translational Research from the Meharry – Vanderbilt Alliance.